HV 2112

 HV 2112 is a cool luminous variable star in the Small Magellanic Cloud.
-Until 2018, it was considered to be the most likely candidate for a Thorne–Żytkow object, but it is now thought to be an asymptotic giant branch star.
+Until 2018, it was considered to be the most likely candidate for a Thorne–Żytkow object, but it is now thought to be an asymptotic giant branch star and also a possible candidate for a super-AGB star.

 Discovery

 HV 2112 was first reported as a variable star in 1908, by Henrietta Leavitt.
 At the time it was identified as Harvard no. 2112.
 No period was given, but it was reported to be "probably long".
 The magnitude range was given as 13.7 to fainter than 16.5, from photographic plates.

 In 1966, analysis of Magellanic Cloud variable stars showed that HV 2112 had a photographic magnitude range from 13.0 to below 17.8.
-It was classified as a long-period variable, now known as a Mira variable, on the basis of its large amplitude and reasonably regular light variations.
+It was classified as a long-period variable, now known as a Mira variable, on the basis of its large amplitude and reasonably regular light variations, with a period of about 600 days.